afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Model estimates indicate that the 2008, 2012, and 2013 year classes are above average (Fig. \ref{fig:mod_rec}).
-The stock-recruitment curve as fit within the integrated model shows a fair amount of variability both in the estimated recruitments and in the uncertainty of the curve (Fig.
+The stock-recruitment curve as fit within the integrated model shows a fair amount of variability both in the estimated recruits and in the uncertainty of the curve (Fig. \ref{fig:mod_srr}).
-\ref{fig:mod_srr}).
-Note that the 2015 and 2016 year classes (as age 1 recruits in 2016 and 2017) are excluded from the stock-recruitment curve estimation.
+Note that the 2019 and 2020 year classes (as age 1 recruits in 2020 and 2021) were excluded from the stock-recruitment curve estimation.
 Separate from fitting the stock- recruit relationship within the model, examining the estimated recruits-per-spawning biomass shows variability over time but seems to lack trend and also is consistent with the Ricker stock- recruit relationship used within the model (Fig. \ref{fig:mod_rs}).

 Environmental factors affecting recruitment are considered important and contribute to the variability.
 Previous studies linked strong Bering Sea